March 13, 2023

 If the treaty does not cover a particular kind of income, or if there is no treaty between your country and the United States, you must pay tax on the income in the same way and at the same rates shown in the instructions for Form 1040NR, U.S. Nonresident Alien Income Tax Return.

-Tax treaties generally reduce the U.S. taxes of residents of foreign countries as determined under the applicable treaties.
+International Income Tax Treaties generally reduce the U.S. taxes of residents of foreign countries as determined under the applicable treaties.
 With certain exceptions, they do not reduce the U.S. taxes of U.S. citizens or U.S. treaty residents.
 U.S. citizens and U.S. treaty residents are subject to U.S. income tax on their worldwide income.

 Treaty provisions generally are reciprocal (apply to both treaty countries).
 Therefore, a U.S. citizen or U.S. treaty resident who receives income from a treaty country and is subject to taxes imposed by foreign countries may be entitled to certain credits, deductions, exemptions, and reductions in the rate of taxes of those foreign countries.
 U.S. citizens residing in a foreign country may also be entitled to benefits under that country’s tax treaties with third countries.